DukeRobotics/robosub-ros/README.md

 #### Executing Build Script
 We use a custom build script that simplifies the process of building and overlaying catkin workspaces.

-To build our workspaces for ROS, in the `robosub-ros` directory, execute
+To build our workspaces for ROS, in the `/dev/robosub-ros` directory, execute
 ```bash
 ./build.sh <workspace>
 ```
 where `<workspace>` is the workspace to build, either `onboard` or `landside`.

+If executing this command with a Windows machine, first run `git config --global core.autocrlf true` to fix some encoding issues.

 #### Sourcing Setup File
 Once the build script has finished executing, source the setup file using